Using public chargers

 Even when chargers offer a free charge to customers, you still need to use the app on a phone to activate the charger.
 The exception is Ecotricity rapid chargers that can often be on free vend and you can simply just plug in and select the connector on the screen.

 Must have apps

-Zap Map is the go to app or website for locating all the UK's chargers.
+Zap Map is the go to app & website for locating all the UK's public chargers.
 It is also a great source for route planning, news and all sorts of EV related information.
 Using the website version of the map on your PC is great for route planning before you set off.
 Having the app on your mobile phone is a must for locating your nearest charger.
 Zap Map is always more up to date than in car sat navs.

 The Electric Highway from Ecotricity

 The Ecotricity chargers are the most common chargers on the major road network, with the 300 chargers primarily at most motorway service stations.
 Therefore, this will probably be your primary source for charging on the long trips.
 Charging is pay as you go (currently 30p per kWh), but you do need the app installed an an account setup to use the chargers.